 - Talent and culture program to elevate employee careers to the next level

-- Onboarding coaching program to educate sales managers
+- Onboarding client program to educate sales managers

 - Accessibility program to guide the product design system

 - Growth program to build and train international teams

 It’s not scalable for these business initiatives to exist in a single project.
 Remember our boat analogy?

 At its core, a program involves more functions outside the scope of a one-and-done project, thus requiring specialized people to own the development and ongoing governance of a program.

 What does a program manager do?

 The heart of every program ecosystem is the program manager.
 Their day to day priorities includes: